IlyaLab/kramtools/mtm/README.rst

 Missing data is represented by a distinguished marker symbol specified to the mtm_parse API as a regular expression.
 The default is /[Nn][Aa][Nn]?/.
-Obviously this marker must be entirely distinct from all valid data.
+Obviously, this marker should be entirely distinct from all valid data.

 Empty fields are an alternative and permissable way to represent missing data.